 We need to confirm all of the information that you give us on the application form.
 In most cases we will need to see proof of your identity and National Insurance Number but we may also ask you for proof of income, savings and rent.

 The guidance notes on the application form will tell you what you need to provide.
 We will only accept original documents.
-You can bring your documents into any of our One Stop Shops.
+You can bring your documents into any of our libraries.
 Please do not send valuable documents through the post.

-Provide your supporting documents online or by using the self-service stations in any of our One Stop Shops until you receive your benefit decision notice.
+Provide your supporting documents online or by using the self-service stations in any of our libraries until you receive your benefit decision notice.
 When you have received your benefit decision notice you can register for an online services account so that you can view your claim online and upload documents.

 Sometimes, we can get proof of benefits and allowances from other government offices such as the Department for Work and Pensions and the Pension Service and we will try not to ask you to provide the same information to more than one office.

 If you cannot provide the information, please contact us.
 It is important that you do not delay in returning your claim for benefit.

 8. What documents do I need to provide?